 bloom Planners might not be as well known as Erin Condren, but we have a few Friends of Fractus that encouraged us to include them in our roundup.

-Most of these planners only include 7 lesson blocks per day.
+Most of these teacher planners only include 7 lesson blocks per day.
 This is fine for many classrooms.
-If customization isn’t a huge issue for you, you should check out the styles available.
+If customization isn’t a huge issue for you, check out the styles available.
 It could be the best teacher planner to help you stay organized.

 We have heard in the past there were some issues with quality-control but the company was quick to stand behind their product and respond accordingly.
 At this price point, custom service isn’t always a given.
 If you want to just get at creating your lesson plan and not worry about anything else, Elan might be the teacher binder for you.

 This academic-year planner is built with teachers in mind.
 It comes with not only tabbed-months, but also weekly overviews to help keep you organized.

 One feature that sets this planner apart as among the best is the three-year reference calendar to help you plan farther into the future.
 You’ll also find ample extras that are par for the course in a planner.
 Class birthdays and contacts, seating charts, class records and a pocket all come standard.
 These planner features are important to help you stay organized.
 It’s not all just about the teacher lesson plans!

 Some people have complained about the thickness (or lack-thereof) of the paper used in this planner.
 Our one adviser said she didn’t notice.
 If that matters to you, you might want to look at one of the other choices.